cristan/improved-un-locodes/README.md

-An enhanced UN/LOCODE dataset with significant improvements:
+An enhanced UN/LOCODE dataset with much better coordinates and more:

 # Significantly better coordinates
 The main reason this project exists: coordinates in [the original UN/LOCODE list](https://github.com/datasets/un-locode) have major problems: